peishuli/lambda/README.md

 - The `terraform` folder contains Terraform configuration for the entire infrastructure.
 - The `python` folder includes some sample python code that uses the AWS `boto3` library to work with SQS and DynamoDB.

+## Prerequisites

+The following are required for this solution:
+- Docker and Docker Compose
+- Python 3.8
+- Terraform

 ## Set up and Testing

 1. Start LocalStack: